MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 > [!NOTE]
 > The Microsoft Places iOS app is an opt-in feature.
 For more information, see [Microsoft Places Preview](https://www.microsoft.com/en-us/microsoft-places).

 ## Prerequisites

-If applicable, your organization’s Mobile Application Management (MAM) policy should allow your employees to download/install “TestFlight” app to install, run and experience Places iOS.
+- If applicable, your organization’s MAM policy should allow your users to download and install the Apple TestFlight app so they can install, run, and experience the Places iOS.

-All users that need access to Places (including Mobile app) are added to the Security Group in Tenant Settings for PlacesEnabled.
+- All users that need access to Places (including the mobile app) are added to the Security Group in Tenant Settings for PlacesEnabled.

-EnabledPlacesMobileApp is set to default:true OR all users that need access to the mobile app are added to the Security Group set for EnablePlacesMobileApp
+- EnabledPlacesMobileApp is set to default:true, or all users that need access to the mobile app are added to the Security Group set for EnablePlacesMobileApp.

-Customer updates their Unified Endpoint Management, such as Intune, for MAM policy requirements to allow employees to install the Places Mobile App (some tenants, see criteria and guidance below)
+- Customer updates their Unified Endpoint Management, such as Intune, for MAM policy requirements to allow employees to install the Places mobile App (some tenants, see criteria and guidance below).